VLamax vs VO2max: The Second Number Behind Every Race

 VLamax calculator — play with the trade-off

-On this page, you can move a slider between VLamax 0.20 and 1.00, with VO2max held at 55 (the band where most of our cohort lives), and see the race-time and power outcomes update in real time.
-Run the slider from 0.20 to 1.00 and watch the marathon time balloon by 95 minutes — while the 1-minute attack power climbs.
-That's the full story of this metric in one interaction.
+On this page, you can move a slider between VLamax 0.20 and 1.00, with VO2max held at 55 (the band where most of our cohort lives), and see the FTP, attack-power, and endurance-power outcomes update in real time.
+Run the slider from 0.20 to 1.00 and watch the 1-minute attack power climb by 255 W — while FTP drops 76 W. That's the full cycling trade-off in one interaction.

 Your next step

 Know your VLamax — not just your VO2max.
-Know your goal — marathon, crit, or somewhere between.
+Know your goal — criterium, Gran Fondo, or somewhere between.
 Know whether you're training toward your target or accidentally away from it.

 One more thing — running economy